DryCreations/pdfproject/planning/tasks.md

 #### 7.1

 Select what digital signature type to implement.
 Once implemented determine whether to find a signature library / build a library to use the EdDSA scheme.
+(1 point)

 #### 7.2

 A button for users to add their digital signature to sign documents.
-Once implemented, users would get to save their digital signature on documents.
+Once implemented, users would get to save their digital signature on documents. ( 8 points )

 #### 7.3

 A button to add signature and initialize areas.
-Once implemented users can add signature areas and initialize markup.
+Once implemented users can add signature areas and initialize markup. ( 5 points )

 #### 7.4

 Implment addon to verify a document was signed.
-Once implemented users get notified that a document was signed on opening a document.
+Once implemented users get notified that a document was signed on opening a document. ( 8 points )

 ## User Story 8: As a UI Designer I want to create and export mock UI/UX designs, so that I can create sharable designs in a common format like .pdf